 New Orleans is a city where the best food is served on the cheap.
 Check out our favorite spots for the best cheap eats New Orleans style.

-It goes without saying that a diner can eat well during any New Orleans itinerary whether it’s for two days, three days or even longer.
-In our educated opinion, New Orleans isn’t just one of the best food cities in America – it’s one of the best food cities in the entire world.
+It goes without saying that a diner can eat well during any New Orleans itinerary whether it’s for two days or as long as one week.
+New Orleans isn’t just one of the best food cities in America – it’s one of the best food cities in the entire world.

-Visitors (and natives) could easily spend a large wad of cash on some of the best restaurants in New Orleans like Commander’s Palace, August or Herbsaint.
-There’s no doubt that these top New Orleans restaurants serve excellent world-class meals.
+Visitors (and natives) could easily spend a large wad of cash on some of the best restaurants in New Orleans like Commander’s Palace.
+There’s no arguing that the top New Orleans restaurants serve excellent world-class meals.

 However, it’s not necessary to spend a lot of money to experience some of the best food in New Orleans and the city’s tastiest drinks.
 Eating may be one of the most fun things to do in New Orleans, but the food of New Orleans doesn’t have to cost an arm and leg.

-Sure, New Orleans has a range of restaurants at different price points.
-However, many of the best inexpensive restaurants in New Orleans are also the best casual restaurants in New Orleans.
+Like many cities, New Orleans has a range of restaurants at all different price points.
+However, many of the best inexpensive restaurants in New Orleans are also some of the most popular in New Orleans.

 In fact, inexpensive restaurants represent some of the best restaurants in New Orleans period.

 Savvy diners can head to dive bars, sandwich stands and luncheonettes to find the best New Orleans cheap eats that made NOLA famous: Po Boys, Gumbo, Fried Chicken, Jambalaya and Muffalettas.
 Plus, eating at some the best cheap restaurants in New Orleans means more money for a nice hotel room or apartment close to the action.